BWB wears its B-Corp badge with pride, attracting trainees with a taste for social enterprise.

 Bates Wells Braithwaite hosts three vacation schemes over Easter and the summer.
 Each lasts for two weeks, and there are four spaces per placement.

 Around 500 candidates apply using the same application process as the one adopted for direct training contract applications (details below).

 Vac schemers spend each week in a different department.
 Before they join, they submit their top three preferences for where they'd like to sit, and the firm endeavours to accommodate the first two.
 Senior graduate recruitment and HR advisor Hayley Ferraro tells us that during their placement candidates “usually have the opportunity to attend client meetings, draft documents, take minutes and even go to a trial or an employment tribunal, depending what is happening in the relevant department.”
 Attendees must also complete a half-day assessment, which culminates in a group debating exercise.
 On the social side there are lunches and evening drinks with the current trainees, and vac schemers are also invited to any firm-wide events occurring during their visit.

 Applications and assessments

-BWB receives around 400 direct training contract applications each year.
+BWB receives around 500 direct training contract applications each year.
 Candidates must first complete an online application form.
-If successful, applicants complete a psychometric test and if successful, will then be asked to complete a video interview.
+If successful, applicants complete a psychometric test and if successful, will then be asked to complete an interview.

 The firm selects just 20 to attend an assessment day (vac schemers do this during their time with the firm).
 This usually takes place at the beginning of July.
 The day begins with a trainee breakfast and Hayley Ferraro and the training principal Paul Seath delivering a brief introduction.
 Then there is a group and written exercise.
 Following this, candidates undergo an interview with a panel of two partners and one associate.
 “It's focused on your CV, grades and experiences,” a current trainee revealed, adding: “They also throw in a couple of general questions to test your knowledge and ability to think logically.
 It's quite relaxed, though – it's more like a conversation than a grilling.”